Hip vs Gable Roof: 7 Surprising Pros & Cons

-When it comes to choosing the perfect roof for your home, there are many factors to consider—durability, aesthetics, cost, and how well it matches your needs and climate.
-One of most common roof style comparisons homeowners make is “hip vs. gable roofs”, but deciding between the two can be challenging.
+When it comes to choosing the perfect roof for your home, there are many factors to consider: durability, aesthetics, cost, and how well it matches your needs and climate.
+One of most common roof style comparisons homeowners make is “hip vs gable roof”, but deciding between the two can be challenging.

 In order to help you confidently choose between a hip roof vs. a gable roof, this in-depth guide will walk you through: